 3.2.
-Embedded benefits and the small generator discount - United Kingdom
+Small generator discount - United Kingdom

 In the United Kingdom, small generators are provided with a network charge discount to account for the additional benefits that they provide.
 While this discount was provided to address disadvantages associated with differences in the definition of transmission and distribution networks following the amalgamation of the England/Wales and Scotland electricity networks, it also recognises the wider network benefits that are associated with these forms of generation.
 In this section we outline the approach to the embedded discount for small generators in the UK.